Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Performance Evaluation and Results

 \section{Performance Evaluation and Results}

-The system performance is evaluated for uncoded single carrier system with the following parameters: number of receiver antennas $N_r = 64$, number of multi-path taps $L=9$ with first tap having the highest power and decreasing powers for the remainder of the taps, modulation order $M=64$, sequence length $P=1024$.
+The system performance is evaluated for an uncoded single carrier system using the simulation parameters\footnote{The TDLA-30 channel model considered comprises of $L$ multi-paths/taps, with the first tap having the highest power and the subsequent taps having progressively lower powers.
+All multi-path components are assumed to have integer delay values} shown in Table.
+I.

 For comparison, an MRC-based OFDM system is used as the baseline.
-Channel estimation is performed using $10\%$ equi-distant placed pilots in the transmitted sub-carriers with FFT based interpolation.
+For OFDM, the channel estimation is performed conventionally using $10\%$ equidistant placed pilots in the transmitted sub-carriers, with FFT based interpolation.

-In Fig. \ref{fig:ber_64qam}, the bit error rate (BER) is plotted as a function of $SNR$ (dB).
-We observe from Fig. \ref{fig:ber_64qam} that at lower SNRs, the proposed algorithm performs better than MRC with $10\%$ pilots.
-But, as the SNR increases, we see a drift and this is because of the estimation of rotation using noisy pilot which becomes significant at higher SNR.
+In Fig. \ref{fig:ber_64qam}, the bit error rate (BER) is plotted against SNR (dB).
+We observe from Fig. \ref{fig:ber_64qam} that at lower SNRs, the proposed algorithm outperforms MRC with $10\%$ pilots.
+However, as SNR increases, the algorithm’s performance deteriorates due to the significant impact of estimating the complex scalar $\alpha$ using noisy pilots.
 One way to improve the performance is to increase the number of pilots and average the noise.
-Since the idea is to reduce the overhead, we use the scaling correction using CA or rotational residue correction using QQ methods which gives an improved performance in terms of bit error rate as shown in Fig. \ref{fig:ber_64qam}.
+Since the idea is to reduce the overhead, we use either the scaling correction using CA or rotational residue correction using QQ methods, which leads to an improved performance in terms of bit error rate as shown in Fig. \ref{fig:ber_64qam}.

-It is evident from Fig. \ref{fig:P_comps_plot} that as $P$ increases\footnote{It is important to note that increasing $P$ corresponds to increasing the data block size $N$, as the length of the remaining $2(L-1)$ zeros remains unchanged as long as the channel length remains constant.
-Simulations performed for various values of $P$ demonstrate that $N$ is increased and is associated with maintaining $P$ as powers of 2.}, the accuracy of the algorithm is improved in terms of bit error rate.
-The comparison is performed using both the scaling and residual correction methods, which demonstrate comparable performance with improved BER as the value of $P$ increases.
-This is supported by the normalised error plot in Fig. \ref{fig:error_plot} showing decay for various $P$ values.
-The error between the true $Y$ and the reconstructed $Y_{est}$ using the estimates $\hat{\Lambda}_n \text{and } \hat{H}_t$ improves with increasing $P$, attributable to the gains provided by MRC during equalization.
+It is evident from Fig. \ref{fig:P_comps_plot} that as $P$ increases\footnote{The value of $P$ is chosen to be a power of 2.}, the algorithm's accuracy improves in terms of bit error rate.
+Both the scaling and residual correction methods demonstrate comparable performance with improved BER as $P$ increases.
+This is supported by the normalized error plot in Fig. \ref{fig:error_plot} showing decay for various values of $P$.
+The error between the true signal ($Y_f$) and the reconstructed signal ($\hat{Y}$) improves with increasing $P$, attributable to the gains provided by MRC during equalization.